chsnv/HomeWork-4/README.md

-# HomeWork-4 is Prime Number Calculator in Java.
+# HomeWork-4 is a Prime Number Calculator in Java.